fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``kill-word``
     move the next word to the killring

+``nextd-or-forward-word``
+    if the commandline is empty, then move forward in the directory history, otherwise move one word to the right

 ``or``
     only execute the next function if the previous succeeded (note: only some functions report success)

 ``pager-toggle-search``
     toggles the search field if the completions pager is visible.

+``prevd-or-backward-word``
+    if the commandline is empty, then move backward in the directory history, otherwise move one word to the left

 ``repaint``
     reexecutes the prompt functions and redraws the prompt (also ``force-repaint`` for backwards-compatibility)